llanesleonardo/Docs/DevOps/GitHub/reviews.md

 Dependency review allows you to "shift left".
 You can use the provided predictive information to catch vulnerable dependencies before they hit production.

 You can use the dependency review action to help enforce dependency reviews on pull requests in your repository.
 The dependency review action scans your pull requests for dependency changes and raises an error if any new dependencies have known vulnerabilities.

 The action is supported by an API endpoint that compares the dependencies between two revisions and reports any differences.

 You can configure the dependency review action to better suit your needs by specifying the type of dependency vulnerability you wish to catch.

+### Process' checklist

 1. Under your repository name, click Pull requests.
 2. In the list of pull requests, click the pull request you'd like to review.